sv99/deepfindexe/readme.md

 deepfindexe
 ===========

-Detect executable in the mail attachments.
+deepfindexe detect executable in the mail attachments.

-Have scan recursive archive like `zip->rar->xx.exe`.
+It have scan recursive archive like `zip->rar->xx.exe`.
-Detect executable by extension and by mime.
+It detect executable by extension and by mime.

 It support passworded zip and rar.